 As June is one of the warmest months in Scotland, with average maximum temperatures ranging from approximately 15°C (59°F) to 17°C (63 °F).
-Scotland’s high latitude means that we enjoy lovely long summer days and often an extended twilight giving all visitors maximum opportunity to enjoy the Scottish Landscape.
+Scotland’s high latitude means that we enjoy lovely long summer days and often an extended twilight giving all visitors the maximum opportunity to enjoy the Scottish Landscape.
 June really is one of the best times to visit Scotland.

-Here in Moray, we have the wonderful Moray Outdoor Walking Festival taking place from the 17th of June.
-You don’t need to be super fit, you just need to plan and be organised and book one of the many special guided events that take place throughout the week.
-Expect to choose from historical walks, evening walks, and wildlife walks and all of them will be scenic so bring your camera.
+Here in Moray, we have the fantastic Moray Outdoor Walking Festival taking place from the 16th of June.
+You don’t need to be super fit; you need to plan and be organised and book one of the many special guided events that take place throughout the week.
+Expect to choose from historical walks, evening walks, and wildlife walks, and all of them will be scenic, so bring your camera.

-Then if you are wondering what to do in Scotland in June it is easy to make up your own list depending on your own personal interests.
+Then if you are wondering what else to do when visiting Scotland in June, it is easy to make up your own list depending on your own personal interests.
 Here are some of my favourites:

-- Combine a Munro and Distillery visit into one day – if you are not into Whisky but feel you are in Speyside so ought to visit a Distillery then why not book a VIP experience at Glenrinnes Distillery.
-Spend time learning about their prize-winning gin and vodka production then be driven around the organic Estate and head to the top of Ben Rinnes mountain for exception views of Eight Lands.
+Combine a Munro and Distillery visit into one day.
+If you are not into Whisky but feel you are in Speyside and ought to visit a Distillery, why not book a VIP experience at Glenrinnes Distillery?
+Spend time learning about their prize-winning gin and vodka production, then be driven around the organic Estate and head to the top of Ben Rinnes mountain for exceptional views of Eight Lands.
 Gin and Mountain views sound like a perfect combination to me.

-- Daytrip – for me you cannot beat driving in Scotland and since we are a small country it is so easy to find yourself a comfortable base then take the time to plan a day out exploring the scenery.
-Blervie House makes a great base from which to explore the Cairngorms, Loch Ness, and Applecross or to venture further afield into the Highlands just absorbing the scenery.
+Daytrip – for me, you cannot beat driving in Scotland, and since we are a small country, it is so easy to find yourself a comfortable base and then take the time to plan a day out exploring the scenery.
+Blervie House makes a great base to explore the Cairngorms, Loch Ness, and Applecross or venture further afield into the Highlands by absorbing the scenery.

-- Food – Scotland’s fresh produce is available to try in all its various formats from fresh seafood to Highland Beef or Venison and delicious soft fruits to scones, cakes and more.
-Scones for some reason known as wee scones are never wee and will be featuring highly on the Jubilee menu with delicious cream and jam.
-Might be an idea to add more walking to your list to work off the calories!
+Food – Scotland’s fresh produce is available in various formats, from fresh seafood to Highland Beef or Venison and delicious soft fruits to scones, cakes and more.
+Scones, for some reason known as wee scones, are never wee and will be featured highly on the Jubilee menu with delicious cream and jam.
+Adding more walking to your list might be an idea to work off the calories!

-Depending upon how long you are staying in Scotland and which areas you visit how about picking 3 suggestions from above and making up your own reasons for visiting Scotland in June.
+Depending upon how long you are staying in Scotland and which areas you visit, how about picking three suggestions from above and making up your own reasons for visiting Scotland in June?